NVIDIA/modulus/examples/molecular_dynamics/lennard_jones/README.md

 If running in a docker container, you may need to include the `--allow-run-as-root` in the multi-GPU run command.

+While the current example trains a light-weight model that can be run on any GPU, on 8 A100s, the training time per epoch is around 90 seconds.
+The validation error computation that's run every epoch on the test dataset takes around 65 seconds.
+Thus total time per epoch is ~155 seconds (Full training takes roughly 1.3 hrs (30 epochs)).

 ## References